-Once everything is settled, make sure to review your agreement and the project report before sending it to any parties involved in the agreement.
+Once everything is settled, make sure to review your maintenance agreement and the project report before sending it to any parties involved in the agreement.
 Let them review for further clarifications and adjustments on the agreement.
 Never sign an agreement letter if you haven't settled everything with each other.

 What are the Basic Steps of Construction?